uijallen/Microsoft_Movie_Analysis/README.md

 - Aim for a runtime of **90 to 100 minutes** of the movie consistent with most other animated movies
 - Target a **release date for May, June, or July** which will align with the summer movie season

-With these analysis and answers in mind, Microsoft does need to take into consideration other variables that could aslo impact the performance of the movie.
+With these analyses and answers in mind, Microsoft does need to take into consideration other variables that could aslo impact the performance of the movie.
 If movie making was this simple, everyone would be involved in it.
 The above analysis provides a great starting point for the Microsoft Movie Studio but the following items could still be considered to more fully solve the business problem and improve upon this work:

 - Consider the effects that actors/directors have on the success of a film
 - In today's environment research the difference in profitibility between streaming and theatrical releases